 Akashia Allen holds a masters in Geography from UNM and works for Albuquerque Public Schools.
 She is also a mom of three girls who are part of The Children’s Hour kids crew.

 Kari Barrera is a mom of five kids, all homeschooled.
 Her two eldest children are in college.
-Her middle child is a member of The Children’s Hour kids crew.
+Her three youngest children are members of The Children’s Hour kids crew.
 An entrepreneur, Kari is the owner of Mother Truckin’ T’s, and a distributer of natural oils.

 Molly Madden is a retired school teacher, a regular volunteer for the Bosque Ecosystem Monitoring Project, and is now a grandmother.